 Hard Sided Pop Up Campers and Travel Trailers

-When you start moving into this territory, things start to get complicated, and there’s more than a little overlap between standard travel trailers, hybrid travel trailers, and hard sided pop up campers.
+When you start moving into this territory, things start to get complicated, and there’s more than a little overlap between standard travel trailers, hybrid travel trailers, and hard-sided pop up campers.
 Unlike a-frames, these hard sided pop ups are true pop ups, in that the upper wall section and roof slides down over the lower wall section and literally “pops up” when you get where you’re going.
 Of course, that means that there isn’t a whole lot of weight savings when you compare this type of hard sided pop up camper with a travel trailer of a similar length.
 In fact, this type of pop up camper may weigh more than a similarly-sized travel trailer due to added weight from wall-raising mechanisms.

 Hard sided pop up travel trailers are even less common than a-frames, but they are available from a handful of manufacturers.
 Although Hi-Lo closed its doors in 2010, outfits like Trailmanor continue to build hard sided pop ups in the same vein.
 In fact, Trailmanor’s hard sided pop up campers are about as close as you’ll get to a true hard sided version of a tent trailer.
 In addition to popping up, they also slide out, which effectively creates hard sided bunks on either end that are reminiscent of the canvas-sided bunks in a tent trailer.